drbean/edit/tsailin/pasteur_perspective.md

 Finally, the original survey list of the 29 schools and 172 departments within these universities was prepared, collecting data from their websites.

-The data were collected from administrators and faculty members who serve for the same department to assess department-level characteristics.
+Questionnaire responses were collected from administrators and faculty members who serve in the same department to assess department-level characteristics.
 In line with multilevel theory, our model consists of "shared unit-level constructs" that we presumed to be shared within a department (Klein & Koslowski, 2000: 41).
-Moreover, to avoid the common method variance (CMV) problem, this paper adopted the following questionnaire design.
-First, the contextual antecedents are answered by the administrator(s) and reflect the departmental context.
-Second, the construct of Pasteurian orientation (PO) is answered by all faculty members for each department and then aggregated to represent department-level PO.
-Specifically, we computed the multiplicative interaction between KUO and KCO to reflect the theoretical concept of the PO.
+However, to avoid the common method variance (CMV) problem, this paper adopted the following questionnaire design.
+First, the contextual antecedent questions are answered by administrator(s) and reflect the departmental context.
+Second, the Pasteurian orientation (PO) construct questions are answered by all faculty members in each department and then aggregated to represent department-level PO.
+Specifically, we compute the multiplicative interaction between KUO and KCO to reflect the theoretical concept of PO.

 Moreover, the dimensions KUO and KCO are computed through the multiplicative interaction between the o*rganizational support* and